trevisanj/pyfant/docs/source/convmol.rst

 Conversion of molecular lines lists
 ===================================

+.. todo:: Move this to PFANT documentation, suits better there.

 Introduction
 ------------

-Conversion between different formats of files containing molecular spectral lines data.

-Conversion inputs:
+This section describes the algorithm for conversion of molecular lines lists.

+.. note:: This is work in progress and the conversion is still in experimental development stage.

+Source formats.

-- Robert Kurucz molecular line lists [Kurucz]_
+- Robert Kurucz molecular line lists [Kurucz]_ (functional)
-- HITRAN Online database (partially implemented) [Gordon2016]_
+- HITRAN Online database [Gordon2016]_ (partially implemented)
 - VALD3 [VALD3]_ (to do)
 - TurboSpectrum [Plez]_ (to do)